mackelab/pyloric/README.md

 All times are in milliseconds.

 ### Citation
-If you are using this similator, please cite the corresponding paper:
+If you are using this simulator, please cite the corresponding paper:
 ```
 @article{deistler2022energy,
   title={Energy-efficient network activity from disparate circuit parameters},